Marisa Anderson: Career

-Anderson had a cameo appearance alongside fellow Oregon-based musician Michael Hurley in the 2018 film Leave No Trace where they perform the songs "O My Stars" and "Dark Holler" around a campfire.
+Anderson had a cameo appearance alongside fellow Oregon musician Michael Hurley in the 2018 film Leave No Trace where they performed the songs "O My Stars" and "Dark Holler".
+She has also composed for films including 2022's Lake Forest Park and A Perfect Day for Caribou.

 Anderson has toured and played live with numerous artists, including her album collaborators Tashi Dorji, William Tyler, and Jim White, as well as Yasmin Williams, Giorgos Xylouris, Ed Kuepper, Circuit des Yeux, Emmylou Harris, Godspeed You!
-Black Emperor, Charlie Parr, and Bill Callahan.
+Black Emperor, Charlie Parr, Bill Callahan, and Thurston Moore.
 She has performed at music festivals including Big Ears Festival, Pitchfork's Midwinter at the Art Institute of Chicago, Le Guess Who?, and Moogfest.
 She also performed on NPR Music's Tiny Desk Concerts series in 2014, mostly playing songs from Traditional and Public Domain Songs and Mercury.

+On March 5, 2024, Anderson and White announced their second collaborative album, Swallowtail, and released its lead single "Bitterroot Vally Suite I: Water".
+The album was recorded in Point Lonsdale, Australia, and was released on May 10 by Thrill Jockey.
+The same year, Anderson appeared on Big Brave's album A Chaos of Flowers, providing guitar for the song "Canon: In Canon".

 Style

-Anderson's music has been described as falling into the American primitive guitar style introduced by John Fahey in the 1960s, as well as being called a "neo-Americana guitar outsider".
+Anderson's music has been described as falling into the American primitive guitar style introduced by John Fahey in the 1960s, and she has been called a "neo-Americana guitar outsider".
 She mixes in influences from various other genres such as gospel, country, Appalachian folk and blues, jazz, circus music, minimalism, electronic, drone, and 20th century classical, while also including global influences such as Tuareg and Latin music on Cloud Corner and flamenco on Still, Here.
-Her music is also referred to as experimental on some albums.
-Anderson's main instrument is guitar, both acoustic and electric, but she has also employed other instruments across her albums such as lap steel guitar, pedal steel guitar, and Wurlitzer electronic piano on Into the Light; and charango and requinto guitar on Cloud Corner.
-Her instrument collection also includes a Dobro from the 1930s, a terz guitar, a nylon-string parlor guitar, a custom Warmoth Telecaster with Lollar P-90 guitar pickups, and a Gibson ES-125 from the early 1940s.
+On some albums, her music is also referred to as experimental.